FrankUrbainsky/file-away/readme.txt

 == Changelog ==
+= 1.3.2 = Bux fixes: Fixed the showto= and hidefrom= attributes.
+Due to some really inexplicably dumb coding when I originally added this feature, it only worked for the first role in the list.
+So now I've replaced the really dumb code with some different code that, while not necessarily genius, at least does what it is supposed to do.
 = 1.3.1 =
 * Bug fixes: Fixed issue with files not displaying to logged out users.
 Fixed scandir error when using dynamic paths.
 = 1.3 =